HongyuJerryWang/LGP-Tutorials/Tutorial 0 - Setup/README.md

 This might take a while for it to gather all the dependencies required.

-In the *LGP* directory, you should now see a *build* directory, please go inside it, then go inside the *libs* directory, please look for the JAR file for the core API, e.g. **LGP-core-1.2.jar**.
-Move the JAR file to the directory you'd like to work in, and rename the file **LGP.jar** for simplicity.
+In the *LGP* directory, you should now see a *build* directory, please go inside it, then go inside the *libs* directory, please look for the JAR file for the core API, e.g. **LGP-core-2.0.jar**.
+Move the JAR file to the directory you'd like to work in (here we'll call this directory **LGP-Tutorials**), and rename the file **LGP.jar** for simplicity.

 ### Downloading the API

 Alternatively you can download the newest version from the [releases](https://github.com/JedS6391/LGP/releases) page.
-For example, as of when this tutorial is written, the top version on the page is 1.2.1, so please download the **LGP-core-1.2.jar** file in the *Assets* of version 1.2.1.
-Move the JAR file to the directory you'd like to work in, and rename the file **LGP.jar** for simplicity.
+For example, as of when this tutorial is written, the top version on the page is 2.0, so please download the **LGP-core-2.0.jar** file in the *Assets* of version 2.0.
+Move the JAR file to the directory you'd like to work in (here we'll call this directory **LGP-Tutorials**), and rename the file **LGP.jar** for simplicity.

+## Additional libraries

+Please download **argparser.jar** and **xenocom.jar** from the root of this repository into the directory **LGP-Tutorials**.
+Our later tutorials will make use of these libraries.

+Please note, [argparser](https://github.com/xenomachina/kotlin-argparser) and [xenocom](https://github.com/xenomachina/xenocom) are API's on GitHub.
+They were used to build the jar files provided here.
+You can clone them and build the jar files yourself.

 ## Check

-Please download MyProblem.kt from this repository to the same directory as your **LGP.jar**.
-Then run this command
+Please download MyProblem.kt from this repository to a sub-directory of **LGP-Tutorials**, e.g. **Tutorial0Setup**.
+Then run this command in **Tutorial0Setup**

 ```
-kotlinc -cp LGP.jar -no-jdk -no-stdlib MyProblem.kt
+kotlinc -cp ../LGP.jar -no-jdk -no-stdlib MyProblem.kt
 ```

 Then run this command

 ```
-kotlin -cp LGP.jar:.
+kotlin -cp ../LGP.jar:.
 MyProblemKt
 ```

 If the items are installed correctly, you should see the following output